-Marco and Katri will meet you at 10:30am this morning at Termini Train Station in Rome.
+Marco and Katri will meet you at 10:30am this morning at Tiburtina Train Station in Rome (unless otherwise stipulated).
 We recommend spending the previous night in Rome to recover from your journey to Italy.
 Together, we will board our comfortable minibus or van, and enjoy the stunning countryside as we head into the region of Abruzzo.

 Lunch will be in the foothills of Abruzzo, along the way to our beautiful, characteristic accommodation, which will be home to us for the next four nights.
 We will be joined by our local guide who will accompany us for our journey, speaking of the culture, art, and history, along the way.

 There will be time to settle in to your private rooms and refresh before we take a leisurely walk to find the hidden hermitages, the Hermitage of San Bartolomeo, and the Hermitage of Santo Spirito a Majella.
 In amongst the hills and wildflowers we will come across the hermitages built into the side of rocky cliff-faces.

 Dinner tonight will be typical Abruzzese dishes made from local produce.